ULHPC/tutorials/advanced/R/README.md

 	> setkey(DT,x,y)
 	> system.time(ans2 <- DT[J("R","h")]) # binary search

+In the first case, we scan the full table twice (once for selecting x's that are equal to "R", then y's that are equal to "h"), then do the selection.
-In this case, we are joining DT to the 1 row, 2 column table returned by data.table("R","h").
+In the second case, we are joining DT to the 1 row, 2 column table returned by data.table("R","h").
 We use the alias for joining data.tables called J(), short for join.
+As we defined x and y as keys, this works like a database join.
+You can see that vector scan is very long compared to binary search.

 #### Grouping
+`data.table` also provides faster operations for reading files and grouping data.

+Now you can compare the same aggregation operation with `data.frame` and `data.table`.
+In both examples we aggregate on x and apply the function `sum()` to corresponding v.

-DataFrame style:
+`data.frame` style:

 	system.time(tapply(DT$v,DT$x,sum))

 `data.table` style, using `by`:

 	system.time(DT[,sum(v),by=x])